-If you have bats in your attic or any part of your property that you do not want them, call Western Exterminator.
-We know how to find where they are getting in, how to remove them and how to prevent their return.
+If you have bats in your attic or any part of your property, call Western Exterminator.
+We know how to identify bat entry points, remove the infestation and prevent their return.
 Call us at 800-937-8398 or fill in the online form to schedule an appointment.

 Bats are mammals, not flying rats.
 They are the only species of mammal capable of true flight.
 Most other mammals that can soar through the air usually just glide from one place to the next.

-Their wings are really evolved forearms and fingers.
-The "ribs" of their wings are actually their fingers and they fly by moving those digits rather than just flapping their wings like a bird.
-The spaces between those fingers are covered with a thin membrane that allows them to fly.
+Bat wings are really evolved forearms and fingers.
+The "ribs" of bat wings are actually fingers they use to fly by moving those digits rather than just flapping their wings like a bird.
+The spaces between those fingers are covered with a thin membrane that allows bats to fly.

 Approximately 70% of bats are insectivores, which means that their primary food source is insects.
 Bats can devour huge amounts of mosquitoes and other annoying insects.
-The rest of the species are fruit-eaters, at least one species are fish-eaters and then there are the vampire bats that eat blood.
+Some species of bat are fruit-eaters and at least one bat species are fish-eaters.
+Not to mention the vampire bats that feed on blood.

 Bats are located throughout the world and their varieties are many.
 The smallest bat is barely an inch long and is known as the Katti's Hog-Nosed Bat or Bumblebee Bat.
 The largest have wingspans up to five-feet and are called Golden-Crowned Flying Foxes.